 Riot Games' new tactical FPS, Valorant, was one of the three new games announced last year to be released by the once thought one-hit-wonder developer of League of Legends.
 And we are glad they prove everyone wrong with all of those releases, especially with Valorant (even in beta).
 This tactical shooter, inspired by the likes of CS: GO, is easy to play but hard to master.
 Every single Valorant map has its unique perks, and for Haven, it’s no exception.

 Sharing information is a must for teams, even at the start of the lobby.
 If you see a player coming, share that!
 Sign your team, so you are able to take advantage and can all focus on planting the spike for the point.
 The Haven map favors the attackers greatly, and while it doesn’t mean you’ll lose every defending round, you need to be more careful when playing it.
 For both defenders and attackers, three bomb sites to plant the spike means more land to cover and a more fast-paced game in general.

 Multiple rounds may be quicker than usual, but be mindful of playing too aggressive.
 So, that’s why we prepared this Valorant guide.
 Many walls don’t offer the protection they promise, and there are many high grounds on Haven for snipers, which will make anyone running on the corners a free kill to their enemies.
 Prepare yourself, try to learn the callouts on this Valorant Haven map guide, and read up.

 Quick guide for callouts on the Haven map

 First things first, let’s take a look at the most important callouts.
 Check the map for many more callouts, and remember that some may change, and some names are interchangeable between one and others.
-Remembering the callouts and keeping them fresh is crucial to your success in any Valorant map.
+Remembering the callouts and keeping the knowledge fresh is crucial to your success in any Valorant map.

 Box/Tetris - Either one of the two is good.
-They refer to the big “boxes” on both B and A spots.
+They refer to the big “boxes” within both B and A spots.
 Refer to them as A-Box or B-Box, so you avoid any confusion.